SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 ## Getting Started
 -----
-Here's a simple demo to show you how CAN-BUS Shield works.
-In this demo we need 2 pieces of CAN-BUS Shield as well as Arduino or Seeeduino.
+Here's a simple example to show you how CAN-BUS Shield works.
+In this example we need 2 pieces of CAN-BUS Shields as well as Arduino or Seeeduino.

 !!!note
-    This demo is built under [Arduino IDE version 1.6.9](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-windows.zip).
+    This example is built under [Arduino IDE version 1.6.9](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-windows.zip).

 **STEP1: What do we need**